Etch E-sign

 Handling signing errors

 There are a couple errors that your users may encounter while attempting to sign documents.
-For example your user hits a signing URL with an expired or invalid token!
+For example, your user may hit a signing URL with an expired or invalid token.

 - Redirect to the URL you have set as